dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 {{< notice info >}}
 Are you non-technical?
-No problem!

-Listen to this 10 mins ELI5 conversation podcast that breaks down the content of this post in an easy to understand manner.
+Listen to this 10 mins conversation podcast that breaks down the content of this post in an ELI5 manner.

-{{<audio src="notebooklm.wav">}}
+{{<audio src="notebooklm.wav" title="Supercharge Your PyTorch Image Models" author="NotebookLM">}}

-Conversation generated using NotebookLM.
+Note: Conversation generated using NotebookLM.

 {{< /notice >}}